tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 A network slice can span multiple technologies and multiple administrative domains.
-Depending on the network slice customer requirements, a network slice can be differentiated from other network slices in terms of data, control or management planes.
+Depending on the network slice customer requirements, a network slice can be differentiated from other network slices in terms of data, control, and management planes.

-The customer of a network slice expresses their intent by specifying requirements rather than mechanisms to realize the slice as described in {{NetworkSliceServiceRequest}}.
+The customer of a network slice service expresses their intent by specifying requirements rather than mechanisms to realize the slice as described in {{NetworkSliceServiceRequest}}.

-The network slice controller consumes the network slice service intent and realizes it with an appropriate Network Resource Partition Policy (NRP Policy).
+The network slice controller is fed with the network slice service intent and realizes it with an appropriate Network Resource Partition Policy (NRP Policy).
 Multiple IETF network slices MAY be mapped to the same Slice-Flow Aggregate as described in {{SliceAggregateMapping}}.